betaflight/betaflight.com/docs/development/Defines.md

 :::note

 Not all the defines in this list are 'safe'; some are archaic and some are not actively maintained.
+Defines on commented-out lines are not included in the list.
+Some defines are for internal register definitions and are not end-user code options.

 :::